 7. Road Rules

 When riding on roadways, cyclists must obey all traffic laws.
-When riding on sidewalks and when crossing a crosswalk, they have all the rights and duties as pedestrians.
+When riding on sidewalks and when crossing a crosswalk, they have all the rights and duties of pedestrians.

 8. Bike Lanes